-Recently, LSAC added sections from the May 2020 LSAT-Flex administration to their Prep Plus package.
-This is notable because it allows us to see exactly how they score a Flex test.
-So, for the first time ever, here is LSAC’s official scoring scale for a Flex test:
+When LSAC added sections from the May 2020 LSAT-Flex administration to their Prep Plus package, it allowed us to see exactly how they score a Flex test.
+Although the Flex version of the test is no longer with us, this data is still relevant to the new LSAT.
+Let’s take a look at LSAC’s official scoring scale for the May 2020 Flex test:

 *** There is no raw score that will produce this scaled score for this form.